 Saving the world one degree at a time.

 Matthew frowned as he studied them.
-He had formulated the diagram based off of his sixth grade year.
+He formulated the diagram based off of his sixth grade year.
 That was when the schools were pushing the students to sell candy bars.
-Half of the proceeds went to the school budget and half went to Sparkling Whites--a dental charity based in Ghana.
+Half of the proceeds went to the school budget and half went to Sparkling Whites — a dental charity based in Ghana.
 As per the norm, his neighborhood was sorely lacking in the giving department.
-After agonizingly long days of beating on doors, he'd had to go back to school with the measly sum of fifty bucks.
-The entire class had laughed at him and his teacher, Mrs. Partridge, had flapped her hands like a duck trying to take off and shooed him to the principal's office for "lack of participation".
+After agonizingly long days of beating on doors, he had to go back to school with the measly sum of fifty bucks.
+The entire class laughed at him and his teacher, Mrs. Partridge, flapped her hands like a duck trying to take off and shooed him to the principal's office for lack of participation.

 "This year's gonna be different!"
 Matthew vowed, slamming a fist against his desk.
 "This year I have a plan!"

 Humming the theme song to Mission Impossible, Matthew smashed open the cardboard box that had arrived via FedEx that afternoon.
 A wide grin stretched across his freckled face as he lifted the merchandise out of the box and hugged it to his chest.
 The pile practically obstructed his view as he clomped down the stairs and to the garage where his Radio Flyer was stored.
 The mound nearly slipped from the wagon as he pulled it out of the garage and down the sidewalk but after adjusting the stack, Matthew was able to continue on his journey.

 "First stop, old man Jenkins."
 Matthew took a deep breath and knocked on the door.
 The last time he ventured up the cracked steps Jenkins barked in his face louder than his German Shepherd.